sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [x] B0008 Alignment chokes on '.' in sequence.
+Fix that, maybe adding an option for the default gap character. => Fixed, but consensus keeps '-' even when alignment has '.'; the character for blanks should be determined from the alignment itself.

-1. [ ] Add a column to the left panel, for showing sequence metrics (such as length, or similarity to consensus).
+1. [x] Add a column to the left panel, for showing sequence metrics (such as length, or similarity to consensus).

 1. [x] Add lowercase capability to Gecos maps.